NVIDIA/spark-rapids/docs/additional-functionality/rapids-udfs.md

 ---
 **NOTE**

-The GPU Support for Pandas UDF is an experimental feature, and may change at any point it time.
+The GPU support for Pandas UDF is an experimental feature, and may change at any point it time.

 ---